Fabry-Perot interferometer with quantum well mirror for controllable dispersion compensation: Principle of operation

-The group delay time (GDT) could be calculated in relative units of $\frac{1}{\Gamma}$ by differentiating of the reflection phase with respect to the relative detuning $\delta$:
+The group delay time (GDT) can be expressed in units of $\frac{1}{\Gamma}$ as a derivative of the reflection phase with respect to the relative detuning $\delta$:

-The GDT is always negative.
-One more derivation leads to the group delay dispersion (GDD) in relative units of $\frac{1}{\Gamma^2}$:
+As a result, the GDT is always negative.
+One more differentiation step returns the GDD in $\frac{1}{\Gamma^2}$ units:

-Figure~\ref{fig_abphi} shows phase, GDT and GDD values for $F = 0.58$ (same as in the QW structure studied in experimental section).
+Fig.~\ref{fig_abphi} shows phase, GDT and GDD values for $F = 0.58$ (same as in the QW structure studied in the experimental section).

-The main advantage of proposed QW-based mirror is the ability to turn on and off the dispersion compensation by the external stimulus.
-Fast bleaching of the QW resonance by control laser beam could lead to the switching of $F$ to almost zero value.
-This could be done by the rapid increase of $\gamma$ due to excitons scattering on quasiparticles introduced by the control light pulse \cite{Shapochkin2019, Shapochkin2020, Kurdyubov2020, Kurdyubov2021, Gribakin2021}.
-Figure~\ref{fig_calc}(b) shows the reflectivity spectra for different $F$ values.
-The compensation in the ''on'' state takes place at $F = 0.58$ with the constant $K_R$ and non-zero GDD (Fig.~\ref{fig_calc}(c), red curve).
+The advantage of the proposed QW-based mirror is the ability to switch on/off the dispersion compensation by an external stimulus.
+Fast bleaching of the QW resonance by a control laser beam can decrease the value of $F$ to almost zero.
+This could be done by rapid increase of $\gamma$ due to the excitons scattering on quasiparticles introduced by the control light pulse~\cite{Shapochkin2019, Shapochkin2020, Kurdyubov2021, Gribakin2021}.
+Fig.~\ref{fig_calc}b shows the reflectivity spectra for different $F$ values.
+The compensation in the ''on'' state takes place at $F = 0.58$ with the constant $K_R$ and non-zero GDD (Fig.~\ref{fig_calc}c, red curve).
 The mirror could be switched to the ''off'' state by the rapid decrease of $F$ to zero.
-In this case the reflectivity remains the same as in the ''on'' state, but the GDD vanishes (Fig.~\ref{fig_calc}(c), blue curve).
+In this case the reflectivity remains the same, but the GDD vanishes (Fig.~\ref{fig_calc}c, blue curve).